jonathan-conroy/jonathan-conroy.github.io/_pages/about.md

 I am a senior at Tufts University.
 I'm interested in computational geometry and graphs, and more generally in algorithms and data structures.

 I work with the [Tufts Computational Geometry Research Group](http://www.cs.tufts.edu/research/geometry/).
 Details on my research can be found [here](/publications).
+A collection of my projects related to theoretical computer science can be found [here](/projects).

 The best way to contact me is by email: [Jonathan.Conroy@tufts.edu](mailto:Jonathan.Conroy@tufts.edu)
 <!-- A collection of smaller projects can be found [here](/projects). -->